SanderMertens/flecs/docs/Relationships.md

 Fragmentation can be reduced by using [union relationships](#union-property).
 There are additional storage improvements on the roadmap that will decrease the overhead of fragmentation introduced by relationships.

+### Relationship flattening
+To reduce fragmentation, a relationship can be flattened by calling the `ecs_flatten` operation.
+This combines entities from different relationship targets in the same table, provided that they otherwise have the same components.
+The operation is recursive, meaning that for a specified relationship, the entire subtree is flattened.

+Flattening a subtree can be done with or without preserving depth information of the original tree.
+Preserving depth information ensures that features like `cascade` still work as usual, whereas not preserving depth information further decreases fragmentation.

+The flattening operation by default removes names of the flattened entities.
+This behavior can be overridden with an option.
+When flattening for the builtin `ChildOf` relationship, flattening with preservation of names can cause the operation to fail, if entities from different subtrees have the same name.

+After the flatten operation, entities for the same target are stored in contiguous slices in the new table.
+The new table will have a `(Target, Relationship)` pair, which contains data about the original target, and the start and number of entities in the contiguous block.
+This information is used by queries when iterating to ensure entities for the same target can still be iterated in bulk.

+Relationship flattening is an experimental feature, and some limitations apply for the current implementation.
+After a subtree has been flattened, the entities in that subtree can no longer be individually deleted from a target, and cannot be moved to another parent.
+Additionally, no components can be added/removed to entities in a flattened subtree.
+Relationship flattening is currently only supported for exclusive, acyclic relationships.

+For additional information, see the API documentation for the `ecs_flatten` operation.

 ### Table Creation
 When an id added to an entity is deleted, all references to that id are deleted from the storage (see [cleanup properties](#cleanup-properties)).
 For example, when the component `Position` is deleted, it is removed from all entities and all tables with the `Position` component are deleted.
 While not unique to relationships, it more common for relationships to trigger cleanup actions, as relationship pairs contain regular entities.